anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The pledge signs the response message using its LDevID(Pledge).

 The pledge-status responses are cumulative in the sense that connect-success implies enroll-success, which in turn implies voucher-success.
+The reason-context is an arbitrary JSON object that provides additional information specific to a failure.
+The content of this field is not subject to standardization, but examples are provided in {{stat_res}}.

 {{stat_res}} provides an example for the bootstrapping-status information.

 ~~~~